UCAS code: See course combinations

 - Terms 4–9: about six lectures, one or two tutorials, and one practical class.
 You may also do independent research by carrying out your own research project, library dissertation, or thesis.

-- Terms 10 – 12 (MSci in PPL only): almost exclusive focus on an extended research or translational project with complementary advanced and critical skills training.
+- Terms 10 – 12 (MSci in PPL only): almost exclusive focus on an extended research or translational project in Psychology, with complementary advanced and critical skills training.

 To find out more about how our teaching year is structured, visit our Academic Year page.

-First University examinations: four to six written papers, depending on the specific combination of subjects
+First University examinations: four to six written papers, depending on the specific combination of courses taken.
+For those wishing to study Psychology in Year 2 and beyond students must take the Probability theory and statistics paper.

 After the third term, students can continue to follow a bipartite degree (Psychology and Philosophy, Psychology and Linguistics, or Philosophy and Linguistics) or, subject to their college’s approval, a tripartite degree (Psychology, Philosophy and Linguistics).